thefrogsociety/sql-8week-analytics/Case Study #7 - Balanced Tree Clothing Co./README.md

 |---------------------|
 | 6.04 |

-On average, each transaction contained **6.04 unique products**.

----

 #### 3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?